 3. How long is the course?

 We are now an approved representative and registered with the FSA to offer finance via our finance partners.
-Unsecured loans up to £5000 can be obtained and payable over 12 months at 2% per month interest.
-You can apply online and obtain an answer immediately.
+You can now spread the payments and not get left behind

 We also accept credit cards if you prefer.
 Please ask us to help you at the time of enrolment.